strickyak/coco-shelf/README.md

 ## Quick Start
 Just type `make`.
 Let me know what goes wrong!

+It can take 8 minutes or more to build everything, and it needs perhaps 1.7 GB of disk.

 ## Example: For Ubuntu 22.10 x64 at Digital Ocean:

 ```